iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 ```

 > Note that since each experiment runs in an independent temporary directory,
-> common <abbr>stages</abbr> across experiment pipelines are always run
+> common <abbr>stages</abbr> may sometimes be executed several times depending
-> separately even if they share param values or other dependencies.
+> on the state of the [run-cache] at that time.

+[run-cache]: /doc/user-guide/project-structure/internal-files#run-cache

 ⚠️ Parallel runs are experimental and may be unstable at this time. ⚠️ Make sure
 you're using a number of jobs that your environment can handle (no more than the